aklump/check-pages/documentation/source/README.twig.md

 ## Requirements

-* alpha
-* bravo
+* You must install with Composer.

-## Troubleshooting
+## Is JS Supported?

-Try using the `--show-source` to see the response source code as well.

-    ./check_pages failing_tests_runner.php --show-source
+Yes, not by default, but you are able to indicate that given tests requires Javascript be run.
+Read on...

+{% include('_javascript.md') %}

 ## Quiet Mode

 To make the output much simpler, use the `--quite` flag.
 This will hide the assertions and reduce the output to simply pass/fail.

     ./check_pages failing_tests_runner.php --quiet

+## Troubleshooting

+Try using the `--show-source` to see the response source code as well.

+    ./check_pages failing_tests_runner.php --show-source

 ## On Your Own